ZenCleanz-Brain/ZC-Brain-Knowledge-Base/PUBLISHED FOLDERS MASTER/Products Related/5 elements/METAL_-_Lungs.md

 ---
-title: "ZenCleanz INSPIRE 28-Day Lung Detox System - Layer 3: Metal Element"
+title: "ZenCleanz INSPIRE 28-Day Lung Detox System - Complete Guide"
-date: "2026-01-14"
+date: "2026-02-18"
-tags: ["metal-element-lungs", "lung-detox", "respiratory-cleanse", "tcm-metal-element", "zencleanz-inspire", "fermented-plant-enzymes", "mucus-free-diet", "28-day-protocol", "breath-therapy"]
+tags: ["lung-detox", "respiratory-cleanse", "TCM-metal-element", "28-day-protocol", "fermented-enzymes", "mucus-clearing", "breathing-support", "zen-cleanz"]
 category: "detox-protocol"
-summary: "A comprehensive 28-day lung cleanse system using Traditional Chinese Medicine principles, featuring fermented plant enzymes, herbal teas, and expectorant syrups to detoxify the respiratory system from internal and external sources.
-This is the third layer of the ZenCleanz 5 Element detox system focusing on thement and lung purification."
+summary: "Comprehensive guide to ZenCleanz INSPIRE, a 28-day lung detoxification system that uses a unique 3-layer approach with fermented plant enzymes, herbal teas, and expectorant syrups to cleanse and rejuvenate the respiratory system from both internal and external pathways."
-keywords: ["lung detox cleanse", "respiratory system purification", "TCM metal element", "fermented plant enzymes", "28-day lung cleanse", "ZenCleanz INSPIRE"]
+keywords: ["lung detox 28 days", "respiratory cleanse protocol", "mucus clearing herbs", "breathing improvement system", "fermented lung enzymes", "TCM lung cleanse"]
 qa_pairs:
-  - question: "What makes ZenCleanz INSPIRE different from traditional lung cleanses?"
+  - question: "What is the ZenCleanz INSPIRE 3-layer lung cleansing approach?"
-    answer: "INSPIRE uses a unique 3-layer approach: internal bloodstream support via sublingual enzymes, digestive system access through herbal tea, and external expectorant syrup, rather than just expectorants that work externally."
+    answer: "INSPIRE uses three layers: internal bloodstream support with concentrated enzyme vials taken under the tongue, digestive system access through herbal tea blends, and external expectorant syrup to clear throat and lung mucus."
-  - question: "How long does the ZenCleanz INSPIRE lung cleanse take?"
+  - question: "What are the main components included in the INSPIRE 28-day kit?"
-    answer: "The INSPIRE lung cleanse is a 28-day protocol that involves taking fermented plant enzymes, herbal tea powder, and plant syrup at timed intervals throughout each day."
+    answer: "The kit includes fermented plant syrup rich in selenium made from fruits and herbs, 5ml fermented plant liquid vials for clearing heavy metals, and herbal tea powder with Chinese extracts and trace minerals."
-  - question: "What dietary changes are recommended during the lung cleanse?"
+  - question: "What symptoms indicate toxic lungs that would benefit from this cleanse?"
-    answer: "A mucus-free diet is strongly recommended, emphasizing antioxidant-rich foods like berries and leafy greens while avoiding dairy, processed foods, refined sugar, and anything that creates excess mucus."
+    answer: "Common symptoms include persistent coughing with phlegm, shortness of breath, wheezing, chest pain, fatigue, frequent respiratory infections, and reduced lung capacity or exercise tolerance."
-  - question: "What are the main components included in the INSPIRE cleanse kit?"
+  - question: "What dietary recommendations should be followed during the lung cleanse?"
-    answer: "The kit includes fermented plant syrup rich in selenium, 5ml fermented plant liquid vials for cellular cleansing, and herbal tea powder featuring Chinese herbal extracts and trace minerals."
+    answer: "Follow a mucus-free diet by eliminating dairy and processed foods, eat antioxidant-rich foods like berries and leafy greens, avoid refined sugar and packaged foods, and completely stop smoking during the cleanse."
-  - question: "What detox symptoms might occur during the lung cleanse?"
+  - question: "How does this lung cleanse differ from traditional supplement approaches?"
-    answer: "Common detox symptoms include sneezing, coughing, mucous discharge from nose and throat, and potential feeling of pressure from the lungs as toxins are being cleared."
+    answer: "Unlike traditional supplements that only support lungs temporarily, INSPIRE cleanses lungs from inside and outside using plant-based enzymes that work through the bloodstream, providing deep cellular-level nourishment and long-lasting results."
 ---
 # ZenCleanz 5 Element Detox & Rejuvenation System
 ## Layer 3: Metal - Lungs